LRDesign/NinjaScript/README.markdown

 For more information, see https://github.com/LRDesign/NinjaScript/wiki

+Or jump right in: download it at: https://github.com/downloads/LRDesign/NinjaScript/ninjascript.zip

 ## Contributing

 To contribute to NinjaScript, fork it on GitHub and issue pull requests.
 Make